keenthemes/metronic-tailwind-html-integration/README.md

 # Metronic Tailwind CSS Integration Guides

+This repository includes seed projects for various frameworks, providing essential setups to help you get started quickly with Metronic Tailwind CSS-based projects.

+## About Metronic

 Metronic is a comprehensive toolkit of UI components built with Tailwind CSS, enabling you to create modern, scalable web applications quickly and efficiently.

-## Metronic Purchase
+## Purchase Metronic

-To use the seed projects, you must purchase Metronic from [ThemeForest](https://1.envato.market/EA4JP).
+To install the seed projects, you must purchase Metronic from [ThemeForest](https://1.envato.market/EA4JP).
 After purchase, simply drop the components source folder into the seed project as instructed in the guide.

-## Getting Started
+## Version Compatibility

-This repository includes seed projects for a variety of frameworks, providing essential setups to help you get started quickly.
+The seed projects are compatible with the latest version of Metronic and are maintained to align with recent releases.

 ## Frontend Framework Guides